 One day, I was driving a passenger whom I had been assigned to frequently.
 As such, we had a certain familiarity and apparent comfort with each other, and suddenly it occurred to me to ask him “What is a variable?
 What do you do with it?”
 This man was not a professor of math or any of the related sciences, yet I intuited or risked that he could help me with this all-encompassing life dilemma.
 Perhaps that characterization sounds overly dramatic?
 However, I can assure you, that from that beginning instance through many later programming conundrums, the dilemma felt to me “all-encompassing.”
 The silence following my question to him was a bit protracted, heightening the tension, but then he replied, “Well, a variable is just a symbol that you can use to store data or information in, as long as the variable is of the type that is compatible with your data.”

 Thirty years of ignorance, and the key to what eventually would allow me to begin designing many thousands of lines of code, and more and more complex ways of exploring my data, was passed to me, as if in some esoteric, long-overdue initiation.
-(More in the book on how that kind of experience is fundamentally a cultural issue: See [author] I Don’t Know(!?))
+(More in the book on how that kind of experience is fundamentally a cultural issue.
+I passed advanced placement high school algebra with a “C,” and not having hardly any understanding of what a variable was: See Leah Hager Cohen’s I Don’t Know.)
 That exploration into some materialist manifestation of the “conclusions” of equations, however small, branched out into learning database design and access, as well as the painstaking art of creating, designing, and formatting a font, which was another key necessity for my research, since I was beginning to explore subjects for which there were yet to be any available symbols.
 Today, there are still programming conundrums.
 However, I now have the breadth of years to support my experience that, however initially frustrating, virtually all of my programming challenges and bugs have been solved or circumvented, just as I can know for certain that there were no undelivered passengers in the back of my cab at the end of those days.

 Throughout all of those years, one significant concept began to emerge for me: I was literally in the midst of an evolutionary phenomena.
 My conceptualizations which emerged could only be explored by learning rapidly evolving, almost esoteric technology, and further, would require either large expenditures of money for one of the latest high resolution monitor, or rapid emergence of a marketplace for such, so that prices would drop to consumer level.
 Which is, of course, what happened, what evolved: Today, the vast majority of consumers can afford a high-resolution monitor which a key requirement in accessing my data and my potentially innovative system of knowledge.